jkom23/beautiful-jekyll/_posts/2021-10-21-digimon-lab-blog.md

 ## What I Learned

 I learned about including more places for user input instead of hard-coding all the inputs to exactly meet the lab specifications.
 This way the code is more usable to users with a variety of different goals.
 For example, if there was a special digimon game mode where up to 9 digimon were allowed, the user could easily use my code by simply inputting a 9 instead of a 3 in the *desiredNumDigimon* parameter.
 This is a very useful aspect in creating method which allows them to be better utilized a wider variety of circumstances.

+Additionally, I learned about practical applications of reading CSVs.
+The same methods in *digimon.py* could be easily applied to sorting foods (based on calories, size, price, etc.) or even ranking stock choices (based on share price, analyst rankings, company debt, etc.)